open-oni/plugin_featured_content/README.md

 - Featured Pages v0.4.0 and prior only work with Python 2 and Django 1.11 and prior
-  - Therefore these versions of the Featured Pages plugin are only compatible up to (and including) ONI v0.11.0
+  - Therefore these versions of the Featured Pages plugin are only compatible up to (and including) ONI v0.11
-- Featured Pages releases beyond v0.4.0 will require Python 3 and Django 2.2 If you need this plugin to work with ONI v0.11.0 or prior, stick with v0.4.0.
+- Featured Pages releases v0.5.0 and later require Python 3 and Django 2.2, and should be used with ONI v0.12 and later

 ## Setup